AaronWard/IBM-Watson-Speech-To-Text/README.md

 # IBM-Watson-Speech-To-Text
-This react app uses the users microphone, when the user talks the voice is streamed to IBM Watson's speech to text API and returns the it in textual format.
+This react app uses the users microphone, when the user talks the voice is streamed to IBM Watson's speech to text API and returns it in textual format.

 ## How to run
 First run the server.js